-Spa, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
+Spa, culinary academy, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
 In rooms: flatscreen TVs, iPad (on request), locally made bath products.
-Villas have kitchenettes.
-Only the Sant' Andrea and Aenas suites have in-room air-conditioning, but portable units are available for other categories on request; the hilltop hotel gets enough of a natural breeze that air-conditioning isn't needed through most of the hotel.
+Villas have fully equipped kitchens.

 Our favourite rooms

 Do you want a romantic private garden, a supply of logs or your own wood-burning fireplace?
-Book your spacious Suite accordingly.
+Book your spacious suite accordingly.
 The villas are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
-Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural knick-knacks hanging on walls, and fresh flowers from the hotel's gardens.
+Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural artifacts hanging on walls, and fresh flowers from the hotel's gardens.

 The glittering turquoise infinity pool surveys the verdant Val d’Orcia and is surrounded by lavender.

 The spa brings the rustic surroundings indoors; trees snake through tables, baskets of fruit and fragrant herbs are dotted throughout the lobby.
 There are soothing treatment rooms, underground hot and cold pools, a hammam, countryside-view heated pool and garden-view relaxation lounge.
-Treatments use natural lotions and potions, sourced from a 13th-century Florentine farmacia, Santa Maria Novella and hammam-inspired Charme D’Oriente products.
-There are facials to soothe and illuminate, rose-scented moisturising treatments, massages, and scrubs are some of the heavenly offerings; however, the signature treatments are rather special, whether you're submerged in a perfumed bath, slathered in Etruscan mud, or opt for the full shebang, the Full Monteverdi, a 30-minute soak followed by a 75-minute massage.
-The gym is a four-minute walk away.
+Treatments use natural lotions and potions – herbal unguents sourced from 13th-century Florentine farmacia Santa Maria Novella and hammam-inspired Charme D’Oriente products.
+There are facials to soothe and illuminate, rose-scented moisturising treatments, massages, and revitalising scrubs; spring for a signature treatments and you’ll find yourself submerged in a perfumed bath, slathered in Etruscan mud, or de-knotted and pummelled for 75-minutes after a half-hour soak.
+The Technogym kitted-out fitness centre is a four-minute walk away.

 The hotel hosts artists in residence and decorates bedrooms with their work: if you like what you see, buy a print or painting to take back home.